top of page

 BIO

 I am a Ph.D. candidate at the University of California, Santa Cruz in the Watershed Hydrology Lab.
 Prior to UCSC, I completed a B.S. in Geology at Fort Lewis College.
-My research interests encompass physical hydrology, hydrogeology, biogeochemistry, wildfire, and geomorphology.
+My research interests encompass physical hydrology, hydrogeology, biogeochemistry, wildfire, and ecohydrology.
 My projects tends to have a strong fieldwork component and have extensive experience managing instrumentation in dynamic river environments.
 I beleive in the importance of stakeholder engaged science, environmental justice, and producing science that supports the unique needs and interests of each community.

 In my free time, I skateboard, surf, ride bikes, and dabble in film photography.
 I'm always happy to chat about those too!